Need a Simple Battery lawyer to fight for YOU?

 There are multiple ways that the state (or prosecutor) can charge someone with Battery.
 A review of the Georgia Statutes show that you can be charged under Simple Battery or Aggravated Battery.

-The difference between an Battery, Simple Battery and Aggravated Battery will depend on the facts of the case.
+The difference between Battery, Simple Battery and Aggravated Battery will depend on the facts of the case.
 In all charges, any charge will involve attempting to strike someone, in any manner, and making contact (no matter how small, even a slap can be treated and qualified under this statute).

-The Georgia legislature defines and evaluates a Simple Battery (O.C.G.A. § 16-5-23) as follows:
+The Georgia legislature defines and evaluates Simple Battery as follows:

 When a person makes contact with another person or intentionally causes harm to someone.

-Under this code section the charge is a misdemeanor.
-This means, generally that this charge cannot carry more than 1 year in jail and/or a fine of up to $1,000.00.
-The overall toll, or effect, that it carries involves more than just misdemeanor consequences however.
+Under this code section the charge is a Misdemeanor.
+This means, generally, that this charge cannot carry more than 1 year in jail and/or a fine of up to $1,000.00.
+The overall toll, or effect, that it carries involves more than just Misdemeanor consequences, however.

 Those particular situations involve:

-- You are charged against a correction officer;
+- Being charged against a correction officer;

-Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
-Call us now for a free case evaluation.
+Our offices in Atlanta & nearby cities have a 24-hour response line (404-445-8494) and someone is available to answer your call and help.
+Call us now for a FREE case evaluation.